open-PDC/BeagleBone-Pixel-Controllers/PDC-Expansion-Boards/README.md

 ## PDC Differential Board

-Up to 3 can be connected to the a PDC-48-Flex-Controller and can transmit pixel data up to 200 feet from the controller.
+Up to 3 PDC Differential Boards can be connected to a PDC-48-Flex-Controller and can transmit pixel data up to 200 feet from the controller.

 ![Image of PDC-Differential-Board](https://github.com/open-PDC/BeagleBone-Pixel-Controllers/blob/main/PDC-Expansion-Boards/PDC-Differential-Board.png)